cmainas/dotfiles/README.md

 </div>
 </div>

+This repo contains all configuration files that i use like .vimrc, .vim, .bashrc and more.

 # Use vim configuration<a id="sec-1" name="sec-1"></a>

 To use my vim configuration, a simple copy of .vimrc and .vim files to your home